 Everyone must follow the emergency fire drill protocol any time the fire alarm sounds.
 Occupants are expected to evacuate the building in less than one minute.

+Student Procedure

-Student Procedure During a fire or fire drill, students must follow this procedure.
+During a fire or fire drill, teachers will instruct student to follow this procedure.